The silence of the weights: a structural pruning strategy for attention-based audio signal architectures with second order metrics: Proposed method

-Although from the implementation perspective, these are usually treated as 2D matrices, there are actually three parameters that control their shape: the embedded dimension $\mathbf{d}$, the number of heads $\mathbf{n_h}$ and the number of channels $\mathbf{n_c}$, as depicted in Fig. \ref{fig:pruning-patterns}.
+Although from the implementation perspective these are usually treated as 2D matrices, there are actually three parameters that control their shape: the embedded dimension $\mathbf{d}$, the number of heads $\mathbf{n_h}$, and the number of channels $\mathbf{n_c}$, as in Fig.~\ref{fig:pruning-patterns}.
 Most attention implementations use $\mathbf{n_c} = \mathbf{d}/\mathbf{n_h}$, making the matrix squared and thus more computationally efficient.
 In the case of self-attention, usually $\mathbf{d_q}= \mathbf{d_v} =\mathbf{n_h} \cdot \mathbf{n_c}$ to make also the entire operation more efficient.

-Motivated by \cite{schubert} and the previous statement, the following observations and hypotheses are assumed.
-First of all, not all layers require the same number of parameters.
-In fact, the number of heads and the number of channels can vary in each layer.
-Secondly, the projection matrices $\mathbf{W_q}, \mathbf{W_k}, \mathbf{W_v}, \mathbf{W_O}$ do not need to be pruned in the same way.
+Motivated by~\cite{schubert}, the following observations and hypotheses are assumed.
+First, not all layers require the same number of parameters.
+In fact, the number of heads and channels can vary across layers.
+Second, the projection matrices $\mathbf{W_q}, \mathbf{W_k}, \mathbf{W_v}, \mathbf{W_O}$ do not need to be pruned in the same way.
 In fact, only $\mathbf{Q}$ and $\mathbf{K}$ must have one equal-length side to perform the dot product.
 In the same way, $\mathbf{W_o}$ in Fig.~\ref{fig:self-attn} processes $\mathbf{Z} \in \mathbb{R}^{n \times d_v}$ to produce the output of $\mathbf{O} \in \mathbb{R}^{n \times d}$, so they share the same dimension $\mathbf{d_v}$.
 This implies that, when pruning the parameters in the layer, we only have two constraints: $\mathbf{W_q}$ and $\mathbf{W_k}$ must have the same output dimension, and $\mathbf{W_v}$'s output dimension must match $\mathbf{W_o}$'s input dimension.
-While each head could have a different number of channels, keeping the number of channels constant across the heads of one layer is computationally more efficient.
+While each head may have a different number of channels, keeping the number of channels constant across the heads of a single layer is computationally more efficient.